ziye2chen/ziye2chen.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I’m a M.S. student in Artificial Intelligence at Boston University.
-My research interests include the theory and application of LLMs, and the integration of mathematical theory and machine learning.
+I am a M.S. student in Artificial Intelligence at Boston University.
+My research interests focus on the theory and practical applications of large language models (LLMs) and efficient AI architectures.
+My interests lie in optimizing Transformer structures, developing frameworks for mathematical reasoning in LLMs, and enhancing the capabilities of AI through efficient model design.
+I am particularly passionate about integrating mathematical theories with machine learning to push the boundaries of what AI systems can achieve.

-Outside of work, I enjoy soccer, badminton, basketball, photograph and cooking.
+Outside of my academic pursuits, I enjoy staying active by playing badminton, soccer, and basketball.
+I also love photography and cooking.